What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 Cash Out

-If you have an existing mortgage, using a cash-out refinance can help you lower your DTI by leveraging your home’s equity to pay off your debts to lower your DTI.
+If you have an existing mortgage, using a cash-out refinance can help you lower your DTI by leveraging your home’s equity to pay off your debts.

 A cash-out refinance allows you to take one lump sum and use it however you like.
-However, if you want to lower your DTI, you can use that money to lower your monthly debt obligations and even pay off significant debt.
+Therefore, if you want to lower your DTI, you can use that money to lower your monthly debt obligations and pay off significant debt.

 Get a Cosigner

-If you don’t qualify for a loan based on your high DTI, lenders will look more favorably on you if you get a cosigner.
+If you don’t qualify for a loan based on your high DTI, mortgage lenders might look more favorably on you if you get a cosigner.

-A cosigner is someone who is willing to take responsibility for the loan if you fail to repay it, so they’re typically family members.
+A cosigner is someone who is willing to take responsibility for the loan if you fail to repay it.
+Due to this potential risk, cosigners are usually family members.
 When you have a cosigner, your lender will use each party’s DTI to determine your eligibility.

 How Do You Lower Your DTI?

-Lowering your DTI is important if you want to ensure your eligibility for a loan and get more favorable terms whenever you take out a loan.
-A few ways you can lower your DTI include the following:
+Lowering your DTI is important if you want to ensure your eligibility for a loan and recieve favorable terms.
+There are a few key ways you can lower your DTI including:

 Pay Off Debts

-Let’s say your income stays the same, and you paid off enough debt to only have $1,500 in debt obligations every month.
+Let’s say your income stays the same and you paid off enough debt to only have $1,500 in debt obligations every month.
 Your new DTI is 30%.
-Paying off your debt is the easiest and most efficient way to lower your DTI.
+Paying off your debt is the most straightforward and efficient way to lower your DTI.

 Increase Your Income